 Conventional and digital photography are in many ways very similar, but in just as many ways, quite different.
-Both have their advantages, so in the foreseeable future, there will remain applications for each.
+Both have their advantages and disadvantages, however digital has become popular not only with professionals but also amateurs.
+There are less people practicing in traditional photography as well as less access to its expensive products and services.

-Conventional photography using chemically photo-sensitive film is a well known and highly developed quantity - very close to a perfected technology.

-We know how to use it, how to get the best out of it, and how its life span can be optimised because it has been around for so long, used so much and had so much effort and expense spent on its development.
+Conventional film photography, using chemically photo-sensitive film is a well-known and highly developed technology.
+We know how to use it, how to get the best out of it, and how its life span can be optimised because it has been used and developed over a long period of time.

-Digital photography is, on the other hand, a relatively new and radically different technique which records images in the form of digital (i.e. 2 digit or binary) codes.
+Digital photography is a relatively new and continuously improving technology, which records images in the form of digital (i.e. 2 digit or binary) codes.
 In simple terms digital codes are similar to Morse code.
 One number or digit is indicated by a pulse of electricity, a second digit is indicated by no electrical pulse.
-By combining these pulses and lack of pulses into codes, we can, for example, create representations for letters of the alphabet; allowing us to write language or text on a computer.
+By combining these pulses and lack of pulses into codes, we can, for example, create representations for letters of the alphabet allowing us to write language or text on a computer.
 When we combine these electrical "pulses" and "no pulses" (or 'ones' and 'zeros') in more complex combinations, we can create more complex representations.
 These can include the colour, and degree of darkness or brightness in a single spot on a picture.
 When huge quantities of such dots are combined together, into a grid or array, we can then create a digital picture.
 (This is basically how digital photography works!)
 Each dot is referred to as a pixel (PICTURE ELEMENT) and is represented by 'bits' of data - thus the digital image array is often referred to as a 'bitmap'.